dimitri/pgloader/pgloader.1.md

 The `.dat` file is formatted in PostgreSQL the text COPY format as documented in [http://www.postgresql.org/docs/9.2/static/sql-copy.html#AEN66609]().

-## A NOTE ABOUT PERFORMANCES
+## A NOTE ABOUT PERFORMANCE

-pgloader has been developed with performances in mind, to be able to cope with ever growing needs in loading large amounts of data into PostgreSQL.
+pgloader has been developed with performance in mind, to be able to cope with ever growing needs in loading large amounts of data into PostgreSQL.

 The basic architecture it uses is the old Unix pipe model, where a thread is